FANXYBIN/James.Xuanbin.Li_portfolio/README.md

   - Houses near subways or with elevators tend to have higher average prices.
   - “Bungalows” are the most expensive building type, while “Towers” are more affordable.
   - Average housing prices increased significantly from 2016 to 2017.
-* **Result:** Provided data-driven insights into how structural and locational factors affect housing prices in Beijing and validated findings through statistical hypothesis testing.

 ---